Hassan Heshmat: Works

 Hassan Heshmat worked primarily in sculpture, combining social realism with rural Egyptian subjects and Pharaonic elements.
 His works reflect emotional, patriotic, and poignant themes, including family, motherhood, love, depictions of peasants and the man of his country (Ibn Al-Balad).
 A prolific artist, he designed and produced works with accessibility in mind, creating intricate scalable works in both large-scale and smaller scale sizes.
 He was the first Egyptian sculptor to cast mini porcelain sculptures, which were popularly collected and admired.
 Heshmat created a number of large-scale sculptures, several of which were commissions for public installations in Egypt and abroad.
 He designed the Bride of the Red Sea, an iconic sculpture of eight meters that became the emblem of the Red Sea Governorate.
 In addition to sculptures and installations, Heshmat created drawings, paintings, and reliefs in his own distinctive visual language.

 The artist rose to fame during the era of Gamal Abdel Nasser.
 Throughout his career, Heshmat exhibited widely, in group and solo exhibitions, in both local and international contexts.
 He held notable solo exhibitions in London (1956), Paris (1957), West Germany (1958), Syria (1960), Rome (1967), Geneva and Frankfurt (1968), Holland and Stockholm (1969), Belgium (1970), Norway (1971) and Lausanne (1976).
 His works are in the collections of the Museum of Modern Art in Cairo, the Museum of Applied Arts, Budapest, the Museum of Mankind (Musée de l'Homme), Paris, the National Museum of Warsaw, and the Peking Museum in China, among others.

 In June 2006, Heshmat's work garnered different attention when an attack on his figurative sculptures made headlines.
 The attack was religiously motivated, a veiled woman who claimed to be carrying out orders sought to destroy works at the Hassan Heshmat Museum in the middle of the night, screaming 'Infidels, Infidels!'.
 According to an article in the Daily Telegraph, the damaged works included a Motherhood sculpture, 'featuring three delicately carved heads, all of which had been snapped off'.
 Also damaged was Heshmat's The Victory Leap, the artist's 'tribute to Egyptian troops in the 1973 Yom Kippur war' at the 6th of October Panorama.
-In 2023, a presentation of his works takes place in January at the ArtTalks Gallery in Cairo.
+In 2023, a presentation of his works took place in January at the ArtTalks Gallery in Cairo.

 The Hassan Heshmat Museum

 Located in Ain Shams, the Hassan Heshmat Museum is the artist's former residence and studio, where he lived and worked.
-The artist’s 1,200-metre villa was turned into a museum of his work, gifted to the Ministry of Culture, with an annexed workshop to serve young artists from the surrounding area.
-The museum’s collection includes over 200 of the pioneering artist’s sculptures and ceramics.
+The artist's 1,200-metre villa was turned into a museum of his work, gifted to the Ministry of Culture, with an annexed workshop to serve young artists from the surrounding area.
+The museum's collection includes over 200 of the pioneering artist's sculptures and ceramics.
 The museum features a sculpture garden populated with large-scale editions of some of Heshmat's most notable works.